LegumeFederation/intermine-bio-postprocess/README.md

-# intermine-bio-postprocess
+# legfed-bio-postprocess
-Custom post-processing routines, which have to be copied or symlinked under intermine/bio
+Custom post-processing routines, which have to be copied or symlinked under intermine/bio/postprocess.